skalera/dev/README.md

     hash = JSON.parse(json)
     => [{"Node"=>"dev", "Address"=>"172.16.57.156", "ServiceID"=>"dev:redis:6379", "ServiceName"=>"redis", "ServiceTags"=>nil, "ServicePort"=>6379}]

+## Image debugging

+If you want a shell inside a container, use

+    docker run -it --rm progrium/busybox sh

+if you need additional packages (busybox is stripped down) use `opkg-install`, e.g. to get `curl`

+    opkg-install curl

 ## VM template
 The VM is built using `packer` and [this configuration](https://github.com/skalera/packer-dev)